Scalability

 I've been looking at Google Secret Manager which sounds promising but I've not been able to find any examples or tutorials that help with the actual practical details of best practice or getting this working.
 I'm currently reading about Cloud Functions which also sound promising but again, I'm just going deeper and deeper into GCP without feeling like I'm gaining any useful insights.
 Source: over 1 year ago

 Lambda is made for your use case :).
-It doesn’t have to be AWS there are plenty of other serverless computing services like: - Google cloud functions - Azure functions Etc. Source: almost 2 years ago
+It doesn’t have to be AWS there are plenty of other serverless computing services like: - Google cloud functions - Azure functions Etc. Source: about 2 years ago

 Once you have some basic familiarity with programming, try deploying one of your Python programs to the cloud.
 Start with Cloud Functions, because that doesn't require any knowledge of Linux server administration.
-Source: almost 2 years ago
+Source: about 2 years ago

 If the customer prefers making REST-like calls: Deploy a simple Cloud Function that the customer would invoke by making a regular HTTP call with some parameters.
 The Cloud Function would validate the customer's credentials, and then send a query to BigQuery using one of the client libraries.
 You can write Cloud Functions in Node.js, Python, Go, Java, C#, Ruby, or PHP.
 You are only charged when the function runs.
-Source: almost 2 years ago
+Source: about 2 years ago

 I propose starting with Cloud Functions.
 You can use your Python experience, you can do rapid prototyping by writing your code in a text-box in the Google Cloud Console, and there will be no server setup or maintenance.
 Source: about 2 years ago